FOR IMMEDIATE RELEASE

 About Children’s Hunger Alliance

 Founded in 1970, Children’s Hunger Alliance is a statewide nonprofit organization dedicated to ending childhood hunger in Ohio.
-Through their work, Children’s Hunger Alliance provides healthy meals and snacks to food-insecure children, advocates for legislation to improve the welfare of Ohio’s youngest citizens, and teaches nutrition and physical education to those they serve.
-For more, visit childrenshungeralliance.org, follow @CHAOhio on Facebook or Twitter or their LinkedIn Page.
+Through their work, Children’s Hunger Alliance provides healthy meals to hungry children, advocates for the welfare of Ohio’s youngest citizens and teaches nutrition and physical education to those they serve.
+For more information, please visit www.childrenshungeralliance.org.